charliewright/charlie-march16/README.md

 - You will need a node version > 12.0.0.
 I recommend using [NVM](https://danyal.dk/blog/2018/11/11/install-nvm-node-version-manager-node-on-mac/) to manage your node version.
 - `yarn && yarn start` to get a local build set up.
 - `yarn test` to run the unit tests
-- check out a live version at
+- check out a live version [hosted on netlify](https://vibrant-wozniak-8d79b8.netlify.app/)

 ## Q/A